-You probably don’t need me to tell you how important it is to lather yourself in SPF, it is 2020 and I think most people have picked up on that fact that baking your face in the sun is out and sunscreen is in.
+You probably don’t need me to tell you how important it is to lather yourself in SPF.
+I think most people have picked up on the fact that baking your face in the sun is out and sunscreen is in.
 But, if you still need a quick reminder, listen up: wear your sunscreen.
-Please.
+Please!
 At least SPF 30.
 Without SPF, you’re exposing your skin to an array of preventable and potentially dangerous effects, including fine lines & wrinkles, dark spots, and skin cancer.

 2. Avoiding and Treating Sun Burns, Heat Rash, & other Inflammation

 What should you do if you have taken all the necessary precautions but still end up with a sunburn?!
 I know, you’re probably asking for a friend 😉

 Mild sunburn symptoms typically include skin redness and pain.
 After about 4-7 days, skin peeling may occur

 You definitely want to stay out of the sun until the redness fades.
 Stay hydrated, and keep your skin cool.
 Helpful home remedies for sunburn and heat rash include cool compresses and baths, loose fitting clothing, and over-the-counter (OTC) pain relievers.
 Use a medical grade lotion like our Rescue Cream, that combines aloe vera with a pop of hydrocortisone to soothe and moisturize sun-burnt skin.
 You can use the calming cream twice daily to alleviate symptoms and promote healing.
 Petroleum jelly, Aquaphor ointment, or Vaniply from the drugstore will help sunburned lips and areas where the skin has peeled and is raw.
 Keep those areas coated while they epithelialize and heal.
 You can layer the Rescue cream with ointment.